cchurch/api-docs/source/includes/_api_user.md

 mobile_phone                         | string               | Mobile phone number
 utc_offset                           | int                  | Signed integer offset in seconds of the timezone from UTC.
 Automatically generated based on the timezone field timezone                             | string               | Timezone of the user.
 Defaults to 'US/Pacific'.
-Possible values: 'US/Alaska' or 'US/Arizona' or 'US/Central' or 'US/Eastern' or 'US/Hawaii' or 'America/Anchorage' or 'UTC' last_login                           | string               | Last time the user logged in, in EEN timestamp format: YYYYMMDDHHMMSS.NNN alternate_email                      | string               | Alternate email address sms_phone                            | string               | Phone number to be used for SMS messaging is_sms_include_picture               | int                  | Indicates whether user want to use MMS messaging to include a picture with alert messages sent to the sms_phone number (1) or not (0) json                                 | string               | Misc settings of the user as a JSON string.
-[UserJson](#userjson-attributes) camera_access                        | array[array[string]] | Array of arrays, one per device for which the user has permissions.
-Each sub array contains two elements.
-The first field is the device unique identifier, and the second field is a string of 1 or more characters indicating permissions of the user, for example: [‘cafedead’,’RWS’] = user can view, change, delete this device. [‘cafe0001’,’RW’] = user can view this layout and change this device.
-Permissions include: 'R' - user has access to view images and video for this camera.
+Possible values: 'US/Alaska' or 'US/Arizona' or 'US/Central' or 'US/Eastern' or 'US/Hawaii' or 'America/Anchorage' or 'UTC' last_login                           | string               | EEN timestamp of the last login by the user.
+Format: YYYYMMDDHHMMSS.NNN alternate_email                      | string               | Alternate email address sms_phone                            | string               | Phone number to be used for SMS notifications is_sms_include_picture               | int                  | Indicates whether the alert notifications should include a picture sent via MMS to the sms_phone number (1) or not (0) json                                 | string               | Misc settings of the user as a JSON string.
+[UserJson](#userjson-attributes) camera_access                        | array[array[string]] | Array of arrays, defined on a per device basis.
+Each sub-array contains two elements.
+The first field is the device unique identifier and the second field is a string of 1 or more characters indicating permissions of the user <br><br>Example: [‘cafedead’,’RWS’] = user can view, change and delete this device. [‘cafe0001’,’RW’] = user can view this layout and change this device <br><br>Permissions include: 'R' - user has access to view images and video for this camera.
 'A' - user is an administrator for this camera.
-'S' - user can share this camera in a group share. layouts                              | array[string]        | List of layouts unique identifiers the user has access to is_notify_enable                     | int                  | Indicates whether notifications are enabled for the user (1) or not (0) notify_period                        | array[string]        | Contains the time periods during which the user will receive alert notifications.
-Each element of the array contains three field separated by dashes.
+'S' - user can share this camera in a group share.
+Only superusers or account superusers can edit this field layouts                              | array[string]        | List of layout unique identifiers the user has access to is_notify_enable                     | int                  | Indicates whether notifications are enabled for the user (1) or not (0) notify_period                        | array[string]        | Time periods during which the user will receive alert notifications.
+Each element of the array contains three fields separated by dashes.
 The first field is the day of the week where Monday is 0.
 The second element is the start time.
 The third element is the end time.
-If empty, user will not receive any alert notifications.
-All times are expressed in local time and use a 24 hour clock formatted as HHMM notify_rule                          | array[string]        | Contains alert notification rules.
-Each rule contains three fields separated by dashes and takes the form: Alert_Label-Notification_Method-Delay.
-Alert_Label: a name defined by the user, Notification_Method: valid values: email, sms, gui.
-Delay: the amount of time, in minutes between between notifications is_branded                           | int                  | Indicates whether the user is associated with an account that currently has branding enabled (1) or not (0) active_brand_subdomain               | string               | If the user is associated with an account that has branding enabled, this will have that brand's subdomain if one exists account_map_lines                    | json                 | This is used by the front end overlay lines over a map of the cameras for the account access_period                        | array[string]        | Contains the time periods during which the user has access to the account.
+If empty, user will not receive any alert notifications <br><br>All times are expressed in local time and use a 24 hour clock formatted as HHMM notify_rule                          | array[string]        | Alert notification rules.
+Each rule contains three fields separated by dashes in the form: Alert_Label-Notification_Method-Delay <br><br>Alert_Label: name defined by the user <br>Notification_Method (valid values): email, SMS, or GUI <br>Delay: amount of time in minutes between notifications is_branded                           | int                  | Indicates whether the user is associated with an account that currently has branding enabled (1) or not (0) active_brand_subdomain               | string               | If the user is associated with an account that has branding enabled, this will have that brand's subdomain if one exists account_map_lines                    | json                 | This is used by the front end overlay lines over a map of the cameras for the account access_period                        | array[string]        | Contains the time periods during which the user has access to the account.
 Each element of the array contains three field separated by dashes.
 The first field is the day of the week where Monday is 0.
 The second element is the start time.
 The third element is the end time.
 If empty, user has no time restrictions for access to the account.
-All times are expressed in local time and use a 24 hour clock formatted as HHMM is_terms_noncompliant                | int                  | Indicates whether the terms of service has not been accepted by the user (1) or has been accepted by the user (0)
+All times are expressed in local time and use a 24 hour clock formatted as HHMM is_terms_noncompliant                | int                  | Indicates whether the terms of service have been accepted by the user (0) or not (1)

 ### UserJson Attributes